tioga-tours/phpdf/README.md

 # PhPdf

 For now it is a thin wrapper around wkhtmltopdf, like Knplabs\snappy.
-By default it includes all wkhtmltopdf dependencies for al platforms.
-It knows which options are valid and sets them in an early stage.
+By default it includes all wkhtmltopdf dependencies for all platforms.
+It knows which options are valid and validates them directly, so debuggin is easier.

+Also I did some research about the header and footer html properties.
+Those were quite buggy with wkhtmltopdf.
+Plain html tags that are passed in, are wrapped inside some styled html document.
+NOTE: some styles may still mess up your header and footer.

 It also supports async generation of PDF files.